Hxri72/Hxri72/README.md

 - 👋 Hi, I’m @Hxriprxsxd(x==a)
-- 👀 I’m interested in full stack web development,mobile app development
+- 👀 I’m interested in full stack web development and specialised in MERN stack
-- 🌱 I’m currently learning java moreover am a bsc student 😁
+- 🌱 I’m currently learning MERN stack development
-- 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me ...#hariprasad72172@gmail.om

 <!---